dayantrivani/rclone-backup/README.md

 ## Feature

-This tool supports backing up multiple sources to multiple destinations using rclone.
+This tool supports backing up multiple sources to multiple destinations via rclone.

 And the following ways of notifying sync results are supported.